mrRay/vvopensource/README.md

   3. Switch back to XCode, and locate the "Build Phases" settings.
   4. Add a target dependency for "Build iOS static libs (VVOpenSource)".
   5. Add "libVVBasics.a" and "libVVOSC.a" to the "Link Binary with Libraries" section.
+  6. In XCode, switch to the "Build Settings" for your application, and add the flag "-ObjC".
-  6. That's it- you're done now.
+  7. That's it- you're done now.
 You can import/include objects from the VVOSC framework in your source code as you normally would (#import \<VVOSC/VVOSC.h\>).

 Here's a quick video demonstrating the above steps:[http://vidvox.net/rays_oddsnends/addingVVOSC.mov].